 It’s a sad fact that travel bugs and geocoins go missing.
 If the cache your trackable was placed in went missing, or it just hasn’t been seen in the cache it should be in for a long time, you might want to think about marking it as missing (unless the cache owner has already done so).
-If the trackable shows up after it’s been marked as missing, it’s still possible to ‘grab it’.
+If the trackable shows up after it’s been marked as missing, it’s still possible to ‘grab it’, should it resurface.

 You can mark your trackable as missing by choosing Mark Item Missing in the Actions drop down menu on the trackable page.

-9. How do I… access the field notes from my GPSr?
+9. How do I… access the drafts (field notes) from my GPSr?

 If you are caching with a smartphone, a lot of apps will allow you to save your logs offline for later, which is useful if you’re finding a lot of caches and want to make a note of which ones you’ve found and in which order.

-A very handy feature on most GPSr devices is to save field notes and upload them later to geocaching.com.
+A very handy feature on most GPSr devices is to save drafts (previously known as field notes) and upload them later to geocaching.com.
 I find this very useful on a big numbers day, and also when I’m on a longer holiday when I want to wait until I get home to write up my logs.

 I am using my Garmin Oregon 600 as an example but you can do this with most GPSr devices that support geocaching (my previous eTrex 10 also has this function).
 When navigating to a specific cache on your GPSr, click on Log and then choose between Found, Did Not Find, etc. You have the option to enter a comment too.
 I find this helpful if I want to remember to give a favourite point or to mention that the log is wet, and so on.

 Once successfully uploaded, the number of records found will be displayed.
 Click on it to access your list.
 Once you log each of the caches on the list, they will disappear.
-If you can only log some and leave others for later, you will see a reminder that there are field notes pending on your profile page, which will stay there until you log them all, or delete them from the field notes list.
+If you can only log some and leave others for later, you will see a reminder that there are drafts pending on your profile page, which will stay there until you log them all, or delete them from the list.